 Drainage from Site C has been monitored routinely since 2002 at the toe of the slope that makes up the upper side of Pond C (Site 308).
 Flow at this site is low (generally less than 1 gpm), remains near-neutral, and contains elevated manganese concentrations, as well as moderate sulfate, zinc, cadmium and iron concentrations.
-The monitoring data for Site 308 indicate a downward trend in sulfate, cadmium, lead and zinc concentrations, which may be attributable to diversion of non-contact water away from Site C. This site was dry in May 2015 and not able to be sampled.
-This site will continue to be monitored on an annual basis.
+The monitoring data for Site 308 indicate the water quality remains fairly consistent with no increasing trends.